 What is included in the trip fee?

-This trip will be rather inclusive, meaning that we will arrange most of the items beforehand.
+This trip will be rather inclusive, meaning that we will arrange many things beforehand.
 More items will be added until the trip is fully confirmed.
 Please check the final package upon reservation.

-- 1 night in a good 4* hotel in Bergamo, including breakfast
+1 night in a good 4* hotel in Milano, including breakfast

-- 2 night in a good 3* hotel in Verona, including breakfast
+2 nights in a good 4* hotel in Verona, including breakfast

 What is optional?